gradual-verification/infer-gv-data/disagreement.md

   inconsistent, but it isn't used in an unsafe way.
 - _initialized elsewhere_: The two fields aren't initialized in a constructor, but there is a specially marked `@Before` method that initializes them.
+- _missing annotation_: A field is checked for null so nullsafe insists that it be annotated as `@Nullable`.
 - _unstrict parameter_: A parameter that allows null is appraised as non-null.

 Positive